TCNJRoC/FireFightingRobot/README.md

-# FireFighter Robots
+# FireFightingRobot

-Are cool, right?
-Hello people!
-This repository holds code for the development of small firefighting robots.
+This is the official repository for the TCNJ Robotics Club Fire Fighting Robots.